 After completing an orientation, volunteers are welcome Tuesday through Saturday, 9am to 4pm, except during workshops.

 There will also be no volunteer orientation the last week of December and first week of January due to the holidays.

-Come visit Iron Street Urban Farm to help us build a 7-acre farm in an industrial building in the middle of Chicago!
+Come visit our South Chicago Farm!
 Work may include moving woodchips or compost, sifting worm castings, tending crops, building mushroom chandeliers, and general maintenance.
 Volunteers are welcome during the following dates and times:

 For your first time volunteering at the South Chicago Farm located at 8900 S. Green Bay Avenue, please arrive at 1pm on Tuesdays and Thursdays or 10am on Saturdays for volunteer orientation.
 After you have attended orientation, you are free to arrive whenever you want and stay as long as you’d like during volunteer hours.
 Please bring a water bottle and dress for the weather.
 Even in winter, you may be working outdoors.
 We also recommend bringing a friend or two!

 Please email email@example.com to schedule groups of 10 or more or call 773-376-8882.